 Remove Old Roofing Materials:

 To replace a roof, first remove the layer of shingles or roofing materials down to the plywood or OSB sheathing.
-Carefully peel off shingles and tiles to protect the wood decking.
-A good roofing contractor will clean up all the debris and get everything ready for the new roof, making sure it’s durable and protective.
+Tearing off the old roof should be done carefully.
+So you need to peel off shingles and tiles to protect the wood decking.
+A professional roofing contractor will clean up all the debris and get everything ready for the new roof, making sure it’s durable and protective.

 WOOD DECKING INSPECTION STAGE:

-For any roofing job, the first step is to check and possibly replace damaged roof decking.
-This can be tricky, as issues often become apparent only after removing the old roofing materials.
-Discuss potential costs for replacing wood and making repairs with your roofing company beforehand.
-Know their charges for each sheet of plywood or OSB sheathing you might need, and set aside extra cash for unexpected repairs.
+The first step in any roofing project is checking and replacing damaged roof decking.
+Issues often appear only after removing old roofing materials, so discuss potential costs for wood replacement and repairs with your roofer in advance.
+Ask about charges for each sheet of plywood or OSB sheathing and set aside extra money for unexpected repairs.

-To avoid unnecessary charges, ensure your roofer agrees to take detailed photos of any water damage found.
-These photos validate the need for repairs and keep you informed.
-Transparency is key to building trust and ensures you’re only paying for necessary repairs.
+To avoid unnecessary costs, have your roofer take clear photos of any water damage.
+This ensures repairs are valid and keeps you informed.
+Transparency builds trust and ensures you’re only paying for what’s needed.

 Clean Gutters:

-After they remove the old roofing materials, it’s time to clean out your gutters.
-This helps ensure that they are free of debris and ready to catch any water that might come off your new roof.
+After removing the old roofing materials, it’s time to clean your gutters.
+This ensures they’re free of debris and ready to handle water from your new roof.

 Replace Flashing: